Frémont Emancipation: Proclamation and reaction

 The proclamation freed very few slaves.
 First, and most prominently, two slaves belonging to an aide of the former Gov. Jackson, Frank Lewis and Hiram Reed, were given their manumission papers.
 This act received significant coverage by the St. Louis press.
 Frémont then issued papers to 21 other slaves.
 However, the greatest significance of the proclamation came in the form of political ramifications.
-The proclamation set a political precedent, over which there was tremendous disagreement, that the Civil War was a war against slavery.
+The proclamation set a political precedent, over which there was tremendous disagreement, whether a Union general had any basis of authority to emancipate slaves.
 This threatened to tip the delicate political balance in border states.
 Missouri, Kentucky, and Maryland all might have been pushed towards secession if such a precedent had been backed by the federal government at the beginning of the war.

 Unionists in Missouri were divided in their reaction.
 Radical Republicans, who favored abolition, were overjoyed.
 This included much of the St. Louis press.
 Frémont surrounded himself with men of this faction, and several Radical Republican politicians had come to St. Louis with him as aides and advisors.
 These included Illinois Congressman Owen Lovejoy (brother of the antislavery journalist Elijah Lovejoy who had been murdered in 1837 by an anti-abolitionist mob), Ohio Congressman John A. Gurley and Indiana Congressman John P.C.
 Shanks.
 All ardent abolitionists, these men encouraged and influenced Frémont's proclamation.
 More moderate Unionists were troubled by Frémont's proclamation and pro-slavery conservatives were outraged.
 Most important, among the moderates in Missouri alienated by Frémont's proclamation was the new governor of Missouri, Hamilton Rowan Gamble, whose authority Frémont had now superseded by declaring martial law.
 Feeling that Frémont had greatly overstepped his authority, Gamble began to work for Frémont's removal.
 In neighboring Kentucky, there was widespread outrage.
 Although the proclamation pertained only to the state of Missouri, Kentuckians feared that a similar edict might be applied by Frémont to their state.
 Most slaves in Kentucky belonged to Unionists and threatening to free them could have pushed the state into the Confederacy.